rlennon/GweedoreDP/docs/IaC/terraform-info.md

 ## Why Terraform?

-   1. Terraform scripts are Infrastucture as Code and can be version controlled
+   1. Terraform scripts are Infrastructure as Code and can be version controlled
    2. Terraform provides an immutable approach which helps prevent configuration drift
    3. Quick setup for this small project example
    4. Terraform supports many different services/vendors